 For starters, a consistent wake-up time helps you stay in sync with your circadian rhythm.
 A consistent bedtime sets the stage for waking up (and I’ll get back to that in a minute).

 If you work out in the morning, that’s part of your routine.
-Hydration and regular elimination can and should be automated as habits that support moving into your day feeling light and buoyant.
+Hydration and regular elimination can and should be automated as habits that support moving into your day feeling light.

 The best morning routine is one customized to you.

 You know that each individual is unique—like stars or snowflakes, no two are the same.
 With that in mind, you don’t need to adopt a routine that’s the same as everyone else’s.
-There can also be room for adjustments based on the season or your current life circumstances.
+There should also be room in your morning routine for adjustments based on the season or your current life circumstances.